Make model-driven app views editable using the editable grid control

 Select the appropriate control, and then select Change Properties on the ribbon.

-Supported standard entities
+Supported standard tables

 |Web/tablet/phone||Tablet/phone only||Web only|